satub/satub.github.io/_posts/2016-10-31-A-Table-With-A-View.md

 end
 </code></pre>

-And thus, an ajax get request to the games.controller #show action produces json with locations ordered by their primary key!
+And thus, an ajax get request to the games.controller #show action produces JSON with locations ordered by their primary key!
 <pre><code class="x-long">{
   game: {
     id: 1,